 In this article we will recap the recent discussion, Bruno Gagliardo, iflix’s Global Director of Data Analytics, had with AWS Solution Architect Adrian De Luca on “going over the top with streaming analytics.”

 As is popularly known, the universe of online video streaming and real-time analytics relies heavily on data to deeply — and often in real-time — understand the audience and audience engagement patterns, as well as analyze how content, packaging, and quality impact the business.
-Iflix embraced this data-driven culture throughout the evolution of the organization, and from the beginning, this culture has been a key driver of their exponential growth.
-As the company continued to grow, the scale of data kept ascending, and the opportunities of what could be achieved from data also increased exponentially, demanding iflix look beyond traditional data warehouses and venture forward into big data.
+Iflix embraced this data-driven culture throughout the evolution of the organization, and from the beginning, this culture has been a key driver of its exponential growth.
+As the company continued to grow, the scale of data kept ascending, and the opportunities of what could be achieved from data also increased exponentially, demanding iflix to look beyond traditional data warehouses and venture forward into big data.

 As a new-age enterprise, iflix has been a user of Qubole’s big data platform, which empowers the company to operationalize and activate their big data at an enterprise scale.
 In the “chalk talk,” Bruno spoke about iflix’s use of Qubole within their data lake architecture and what drove the team to separate compute from storage.

 How iflix Uses Data to Create a Differentiated Competitive Advantage

 With user and consumption data literally imploding, iflix takes a multi-dimensional approach toward ultimately boosting audience acquisition and engagement.
 The ability to seamlessly activate their big data has helped the OTT service fine-tune (and compete on) pricing and video quality, as well as offer a wider, more regional, and demographic-focused catalog than its competitors.
-The company’s tie-ups with telcos in the region geared to enable the purchase of super small content packets also add to their differentiated competitive advantage, and is yet another testament to their deep understanding of consumer behavior.
+The company’s tie-ups with telcos in the region geared to enable the purchase of super small content packets also add to their differentiated competitive advantage, and are yet another testament to their deep understanding of consumer behavior.

 The Analytics and Data Science Capabilities iflix Had in the Past